What You’ll Learn 🧭

 Counter sensor editor

-Here you can find an introduction to Counter sensor editor.
+Here you can find an introduction to the Counter Sensor Editor.

-DewesoftX offers a counter sensor database that holds the list and the properties of the counter sensors which can be used in order tracking, combustion analysis, and angle sensor math.
-We can define encoders, geartooth, and other angle sensors.
+DewesoftX offers a Counter Sensor database that stores a list and properties of counter sensors, which can be used in applications such as order tracking, combustion analysis, and angle sensor math.
+You can define encoders, gear tooth sensors, and other types of angle sensors.

-The Counter sensor editor can be accessed under Options -> Editors -> Counter sensors .
+The Counter Sensor Editor can be accessed via Options → Editors → Counter Sensors.

-When we enter the editor, the following window appears where we define the counter sensors:
+When you open the editor, the following window appears, allowing you to define counter sensors:

-Several predefined sensors are already in the editor list; these sensors are installed with DewesoftX.
-We can always add new ones, modify existing ones, or delete the sensors.
-On the upper right side of the Counter sensor editor, the window common command icons appear:
+Several predefined sensors are already available in the list—these are installed by default with DewesoftX.
+You can always add new sensors, modify existing ones, or delete them.
+In the upper right corner of the Counter Sensor Editor, you will find common command icons:

-Rename sensor - rename the newly created sensors.
+Rename sensor – Renames the newly created sensor.

-Remove sensor - button will remove the currently selected sensor.
+Remove sensor – Deletes the currently selected sensor.

-Save and exit - button will save the counter sensor database and close the editor.
+Save and Exit – Saves the counter sensor database and closes the editor.

-In the counter sensor editor window we can choose any sensor from the current sensor drop-down list for viewing and editing.
+In the Counter Sensor Editor window, you can choose any sensor from the Current Sensor drop-down list to view and edit.

-Settings and entered values for Counter sensor are divided into the following sections:
+Settings and values entered for each counter sensor are divided into the following sections:

 Sensor type